Is self-publishing a book the best option for YOU?

 Want to contact a self-publishing company?

 *The data is taken from the latest survey Published by Amy Watson.
-The time period is between 2019 – 2020
+The period is between 2019 – 2020